a green plate topped with meat and vegetables

 4/28/20263 min read

-The Modern Good Samaritan
+The Modern Good Samaritan: Little Things Matter

 “We always have plenty of food.
 How hard would it be to put a plate together and bring it across the street?”

-“What’s this?” the man asked.
+“What’s this?” the man asked, surprised.

-“My family doesn’t like leftovers, and I hate wasting food.
-Could you do me a favour and take this off my hands?”
+Not wanting to embarrass him or make him feel like a charity case, the neighbor quickly replied, “My family doesn’t like leftovers, and I absolutely hate wasting food.
+Could you do me a favor and take this off my hands?”

+The old man smiled slightly.
 “Well then, thank you.
 I agree—wasting food isn’t wise.”
+He accepted the plate.

-“Of course,” the neighbour replied.
+“Of course,” she replied.

 “You know… I shouldn’t be here today.”

-“I don’t understand,” the neighbour responded.
+“I don’t understand,” the neighbor responded.

 A Simple Truth